 The plan involves rewilding 11 large reserves across the American West that are already owned by the federal government and that the authors term the ‘Western Rewilding Network’.

-It would build on President Joe Biden’s ‘America the Beautiful’ plan to conserve 30% of US land and water by 2030.
+It would build on President Joe Biden’s ‘America the Beautiful’ plan to conserve 30 percent of US land and water by 2030.

 Proposals include ending livestock grazing on some federal lands.
 Restoring two native species – the grey wolf and North American beaver – would also help repair ecosystems, they say.

 The benefits would be restored ecosystems around rivers and streams, boosted biodiversity, less fire risk and offsetting climate change through the greener landscape storing more carbon, say the authors.